josephkranthi/Image-Management-with-MVC-Core/README.md

 ## Image Project
 Implemented a concept-oriented strategy within an ASP.NET Core MVC framework to handle image details in both a SQL Server Database and on a local machine.
-This involves utilizing a user interface for modifying images.
+This involves utilising a user interface for modifying images.
 The application facilitates CRUD operations, encompassing the creation, retrieval, updating, and deletion of image data in both the database and the local machine.
 Additionally, I've crafted sample websites covering topics such as fries, life, JSON file conversion, and nature using HTML, CSS, Bootstrap, JavaScript, and Fetch.

  ## Tech Stacks
- C#, .NET MVC Core, Entity Framework Core, SQL Server, Html, bootstrap, Javascript, jquery
+ C#, .NET MVC Core, Entity Framework Core, ADO.NET, Dapper, SQL Server, HTML, Bootstrap, JavaScript, jQuery

 ## Database Setup
 The project uses a SQL Server database to store contact information.